The OrbitTools Libraries

 Introducing the Track Library

-Now available as an optional part of the Standard and Professional Edition of the OrbitTools libraries is the companion Track Library.
-The Track Library provides implementations of common tasks performed by satellite tracking software, including determination of ground track coordinates, orbit track coordinates, and satellite pass prediction times for earth locations.
-More information about the Track Library can be found here.
+Available as an optional addition of the Professional Edition of the OrbitTools Library is the companion Track Library.
+The Track Library provides implementations of common tasks performed by satellite tracking software, including pass predictions, ground track determination, etc. More information about the Track Library can be found here.